 Anna-Maria Hefele is an overtone singer and voice artist.
 She plays nyckelharpa, harp & other instruments.

-In 2014 she graduated as Bachelor of Arts in Elemental Music & Dance Education with classical singing as her main subject from the Carl Orff Institute, Mozarteum University Salzburg
+In 2014 she graduated as Bachelor and 2018 as Master of Arts in Elemental Music & Dance Education with classical singing as her main subject from the Carl Orff Institute, Mozarteum University Salzburg

 Anna-Maria is a soloist as an overtone singer in different ensembles, such as “Supersonus - The European Resonance Ensemble”, "The Lady & The Cat", "Kammerchor I Vocalisti" and “Orchester der Kulturen”.

 As a solo-artist she performs with vocals, harp, nyckelharpa and overtone singing.

 Since 2015 she is the musician in the female circus show "Gynoides Project" in Stockholm.
 In 2013/2019 she was a musician in Yvonne Pouget’s dance theatre “Die Füße und Ohren der Engel- Leben mit Ersatzteilen” and in 2014/2018 she was also part of her team in the dance theatre production “La Cattedrale Nel Vento”.
 From 2010 to 2012 she was a singer, composer and vocal artist at the Nationaltheater Mannheim for the contemporary ballet “the garden of other” by the Canadian choreographer Dominique Dumais.

 She sang in different high quality choirs such as the Deutscher Jugendkammerchor (Robert Göstl), Europäischer Obertonchor (Wolgang Saus, Steffen Schreyer), Obertonchor München (Matthias Privler)